Why Mohamed Salah is the exception to the rule in Liverpool’s contract dilemma

 And that brings Liverpool to the rub.

-Reason, caution and precedence suggest it is better to be more financially restrained with a player who will soon be in his mid-30s.
+Reason, caution and precedence suggest it is better to be more financially restrained with a player who will soon be in his mid-thirties.
 The reality of the player’s own career, however, suggests that Salah is an exception.
-The probabilities indicate it is better to lean towards the idea he will go on for years still.
+The probabilities indicate it is better to lean towards the idea that he will play on at this level for years still.

 That may require an offer that is much closer to what Salah’s camp wants – whenever it eventually arrives.